gparlakov/angular-realworld-example-app/TASKS.md

    - we added injected dependency - the `NotificationService` to showcase testing components with dependencies
 4. Add a test for the case of success and for the case of error (populates the correct input) (see [help](./files/src/app/shared/notifications/notificatons.component.spec.ts.help))
 5. Review
+6. Don't forget to add the component in the `app.component.html` (just uncomment it)

 ## 4. TDD Test Driven Development